 Step 3: Return the beef to the pot, and season the mixture with Kosher salt.

 Step 4: Add the tomato paste, red wine, stout beer, beef stock, and bay leaves.
 Bring to a simmer, then reduce heat to medium low (level 3), and allow the meat to stew for 1 1/2 hours.
 Replace evaporated liquid with more broth or water, if necessary, I usually end up adding about 2 cups of water.

-Step 5: Add the vegetables into the pot, and allow to simmer for an additional hour, or until the vegetables are softened.
+Step 5: Add the root vegetables into the pot, and allow to simmer for an additional hour, or until the vegetables are softened.

-Step 6: Season the stew with additional salt and pepper.
+Step 6: Season the stew with additional salt and black pepper.
 I also love to use some vegetable bouillon to boost the flavor.
 Garnish liberally with Italian parsley, which adds a delicious and bright contrast to the hearty stew.

 How to Serve Irish Beef Stew

 Serve with Mashed Potatoes: Optionally, omit the potatoes from the stew, and serve this stew with a scoop of mashed potatoes.
 This allows the broth to be mixed with the potatoes to thicken it!

 Make it without Alcohol: Traditionally, Irish stew is not made with alcohol, so feel free to omit those ingredients from this stew, and use additional beef stock instead!
 This makes the stew ideal for the Whole30 and keeps it paleo.